Rule 4-905.? Restraintof minors in juvenile court.

 This ruleapplies to the juvenile court.

-(a)Absentexigent circumstances, a minor, while present in a juvenile courtroom, shall notbe restrained unless the court finds by a preponderance of theevidence? that:
+(1)Absentexigent circumstances, a minor, while present in a juvenile courtroom, shallnot be restrained unless the court finds by a preponderance of theevidence? that:

-proceedings.
-The court shall permit all personswith a direct interest in the case the right to be heard on the issue ofwhether to restrain the minor.
+(2)Anyperson with an interest in the case may move the court to restrain a minorduring court proceedings.
+The court shall permit all persons with a directinterest in the case the right to be heard on the issue of whether to restrainthe minor.

 (3)Ifthe court orders that a minor should be restrained, the court shall reconsiderthat order at each future hearing regarding the minor.